In a word, yes.

 It’s important to most nannies that they are paid on the books, and most career nannies would never accept an illegal position.
 (Quite the opposite – some have been known to report families who ask them to evade taxes during their interview.)
 One practical consequence of being ‘off the books’ for nannies is that they aren’t making national insurance contributions.
 This means in later life they won’t receive the pension they were entitled to.
 Being paid cash also makes nannies feel much more vulnerable in terms of employment rights.

 4. It’s not that difficult to be legal.

 If you’re employing a sole nanny, there are lots of nanny payroll companies that can help you out.
 If you’re doing a nanny share or hire one of our after school nannies, we can sort it all out for you.
 Either way, the paperwork is manageable from your perspective.

 5. It’s the right thing to do.

 6. It doesn’t have to be unaffordable.

 Childcare is incredibly expensive, and it’s very hard for many families to afford it, so it might be tempting to pay your nanny in cash, or do a cash ‘top up’.
 If you’re finding it hard to afford a nanny, but your situation requires you to have one, consider a nanny share to bring down the cost.
-A Koru Kids nanny share could cost £9-11/hour, including all the taxes – that’s the same as the average net pay of a sole nanny.
+A Koru Kids, nanny shares start at £9 per family including all the taxes – that’s the same as the average net pay of a sole nanny.

 To investigate nanny share as a way to cut costs legally, register here.
-If you're children are at school then take a look at our after school nanny service – our £12 per hour fee includes all the taxes so you don't need to worry.
+If your children are at school then take a look at our after school nanny service – our prices start at £13.50 per hour which includes all the taxes so you don’t need to worry.